-The UK says it must have the right to diverge from EU rules when it chooses to do so but it won't do that just for the sake of doing things differently.
+The UK says it must have the right to diverge from EU rules when it chooses to do so, but it won't do that just for the sake of doing things differently.

 The more it diverges, the more checks there will be and the more barriers to trade will emerge.

-That's true for both goods and services.
+Similar trade-offs will have to be made in the services sector.
 UK financial services companies, for example, will lose the passporting rights that gave them unfettered access to the rest of the EU.